Updated January 2023

 - Use short sentences and paragraphs.

-If you include images, ensure they add to the meaning of the content.
+If you include images (and you should), ensure they add to the meaning of the content.
 Images that don’t add value are either annoying or overlooked.

-If you’ve been planning to create a newsletter, then I suggest you read “The Best Real Estate Newsletters – What You Need to Know.”
+If you’ve been planning to create a newsletter, then I suggest you read another of my blog articles, “The Best Real Estate Newsletters – What You Need to Know.”
 You’ll discover what a great newsletter should have plus tips and ideas for writing content.
 You can also check out our automated and personally branded newsletter filled with curated local and virtual events for all interests and tastes.
 Click here to see a free, no obligation demo.

 4. Keepsakes and gifts